Family Law Lawyers Offering Mediation Services in Toronto

 How to Prepare for Mediation in Toronto

 Mediation works best when participants are prepared and ready to negotiate in a constructive manner.
-If you have decided that mediation is best in your circumstances, there are things that you can do in order to make the process as effective and efficient as possible:
+If you have decided that mediation is best in your circumstances, there are things that you can do to make the process as effective and efficient as possible:

 - Select the Right Mediator.
 Both parties should identify a few qualified and accredited mediators and ask questions to determine their training, expertise, fees, availability, and mediation style.
 This will help you find the mediator that will best suit your needs and prevent any unpleasant surprises once the process has begun.